typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 ### System properties

-To establish Akka cluster within the Kubernetes container, we will be adding the following system properties when containerizing our application.
+To establish Akka cluster within the Kubernetes container, we will be adding the following system properties when containerizing your application.

 ```
 -Dakka.actor.provider=cluster